Jul 11, 2025

 This course provides exposure to and use of various types of projects control systems for project efficiency and documentation.
 Students will learn how the submittal process operates and is monitored.
 They will also be shown a variety of tools used in tracking project documentation, and essential elements related to contract law and administration.

-Prerequisite CM 01302 with a minimum grade of D-
+Prerequisite Courses: CM 01302 with a minimum grade of D-

 • CM 01305 - Construction Cost Estimating